JackSzwergold/Writing/memories/Being Dragged to See the King.md

 I was 9 years old at the time.

 Anyway, my brother inists on dragging me along, and my father comes out and states, “Why are you making such a big deal about this?”
 I go to put on my jacket to join my brother.
 I really didn’t want to go, but I learned from my experience at the time that it was better if I went along with Ben and his plans than say no. He was—and is—very violent, and giving him a sacrifice of some time was somewhat better than him sitting around and verbally abusing me—and his own family—for the rest of the afternoon.

+“Come on!” my brother said, “Let’s go!” as he stormed out of the apartment and into the hallway.
+“I’ll be downstairs!”
+I shouted.
+I turned to my dad who made sure to bundle me up a bit.
+He gave me a kiss on the head and I said, “See ya later!”

+I walked out the door and ran to the staircase with my hand in my jacket pocket holding my Micronaut in place.

 ***